 Covaris and ProtiFiTM have partnered to address challenges encountered when performing protein extraction from archived FFPE tissues.
 The partnership led to the development of a simple, efficient, and optimized proteomics workflow enabled by Covaris and ProtiFi.
 The Covaris Adaptive Focused Acoustics (AFA) technology combined with the Covaris protocol developed for protein extraction from FFPE material drastically improves the sample prep by actively removing more paraffin while rehydrating tissue to isolate proteins prior to purification.
 ProtiFi, a protein purification technology, has developed S-TrapTM columns to trap AFA-released proteins and digest them prior to analysis.

+Covaris AFA Paired with S-Trap Columns A simple, efficient, and optimized proteomics workflow enabled by Covaris AFA technology.
+The protocol developed for protein extraction from FFPE material drastically improves the sample preparation by actively removing more paraffin while rehydrating tissue to isolate proteins prior to purification.

 Covaris AFA Paired with S-Trap Columns